january-msemakweli/MDF-Eye-Surgeries-Impact-Report-2024/new/new.md

 *Visual representation of the transformation in vision quality across all follow-up periods*

-![VA Distribution by Timepoint](visualizations/va_distribution_by_timepoint.png) *Comprehensive view of visual acuity improvement across all time points (Pre-Op, 1-Day, 2-Weeks, 1-Month)*
+![VA Distribution by Timepoint](visualizations/va_distribution_by_timepoint.png) *Comprehensive view of visual acuity improvement (Pre-Op, 1-Month)*

 ## Overall Visual Acuity Journey - All Eye Camp Surgeries